EvidenceBackedPoliticalBeliefs/UnitedKingdom/README.md

 From this example we can see that *inaction* is a morally salient act.
 We cannot assume that to take no action is morally neutral[^14].
 This is frequently not the case.

 ### Adding knowledge can make the same action morally opposite
-Importantly we can see that it is *almost* guaranteed that feeding and sheltering the homeless man is morally positive.
+Importantly we can see that it is *almost* guaranteed that feeding and sheltering the homeless man is morally positive, but not for certain.
 For if that man was a serial killer, intent on murdering innocent people, the moral action may be that we leave him there to die.

 ![homeless_scenario.png](images/homeless_scenario.png)